Marrying in Church and Divorcing in Court

 Battles in Court

 The issues in a divorce may be contentious.
 Parties may present arguments to the court at various stages of the case, including at Request for Order hearings, evidentiary settings, trial, or various separate (bifurcated) trials.
-Common areas of dispute are custody and visitation, and who spends time with the children, and when.
+Common areas of dispute are custody and visitation, who spends time with the children, and when and financial issues.
 Another contentious area might be characterization of property, which may become blurred or confused when either or both parties have separate money or inherited money invested in the purchase of community property, which then has been refinanced and transferred.

 Paying Support for Your Children